MRC-CLIMB/website/index.md

 title: Home
 description: >-
-  CLIMB is the UK's cloud computing infrastructure for microbial bioinformatics - notebook servers, storage and workflows, with pricing and specs up front.
+  CLIMB is the UK's cloud computing infrastructure for microbial bioinformatics - JupyterLab environments, storage and workflows, with pricing and specs up front.
 ---